Clinical Assistant Professor in the Curriculum and Instruction Department at the School of Education

 Faculty advisor for SNCAE (Students of North Carolina Association of Educators)

 Clinical Assistant Professor for methods courses in literacy, middle grades methodology, directed middle grades teaching and and social studies.

-In addition to a BA in English, I hold a Masters of Education from UNC-Charlotte; Masters of Divinity from Shaw University Divinity School; certifications in Reading Education (UNC-Chapel Hill/UNC-Charlotte), Curriculum and Instruction (UNC-Charlotte), and Educational Leadership(UNC-Charlotte); and a Doctorate (Virginia Union University's Samuel D. Proctor School of Theology).
+In addition to a BA in English from Livingstone College, I hold a Masters of Education from UNC-Charlotte; Masters of Divinity from Shaw University Divinity School; certifications in Reading Education (UNC-Chapel Hill/UNC-Charlotte), Curriculum and Instruction (UNC-Charlotte), and Educational Leadership(UNC-Charlotte); and a Doctorate (Virginia Union University's Samuel D. Proctor School of Theology).